CuteBoiz/Ubuntu_Installation/python.md

 	Type "help", "copyright", "credits" or "license" for more information.
 	>>>
 	```
-	If it not match with your installed version.
+	**Note:** If it not match with your installed version.
 Go to below step.

 - **Update current Python3 version to installed version (If you have same Python 3 versions)**
 	```sh